 by Ken Bakely

-So all siblings must live in secret.
+Of course, there are still siblings, but they all must live in secret.
 This is an especially big undertaking for a set of identical septuplets (Noomi Rapace).
 Assuming the name “Karen Settman,” after their mother who died giving birth, they are each named after a day of the week, and on that day (Sunday on Sunday, Monday on Monday, etc.), they go out into the world as Karen.
 They have strict rules on sharing information with each other at the end of the day, so that there will be continuity.
 For thirty years, it’s worked.
 But then, Monday doesn’t come home.
 She’s vanished without a trace.
 It turns out that the feds are onto the sisters, and they see their existence as a massive security hazard.
 Who ratted them out?
 What will they do now?
 The answers are unclear at first, and it’ll take their shared wits and resources to outrun the law and avoid the CAB’s perilous clutches.

 Describing the plot of What Happened to Monday feels like a copout.
 The script goes to great lengths in establishing the dystopia of its choice, and provides enough information therein, that it’s all the more disappointing when it chooses not to elaborate further.
 What begins as a tantalizing and complex ethical play devolves into a mountain of sci-fi and action clichés, where exposition is delivered through newscasts and characters explain things to each other that they would definitely already know.
 Wirkola is an inspired visual director, creating a futuristic society where the grungy and sleek, the old and new, the digital and analog, live in convincing harmony.
 But since he shoots the action scenes with a generic approach, and treats the characters with such utilitarian sameness, the weaknesses in the story come shining through.